sagecodes/intro-to-sql/README.md

 - Numeric (cost, age, weight, quantity)
 - Dates (Dates and time)

 Its important to have the correct data type for your data.
 This ensures that sorting and calculations work properly.
+We won't be setting up a database in thie workshop, but it something to keep in mind when you do!

 *Note:* Data types may change depending on which database you're using.